dushkindigital/marketmap/README.md

 marketmap
 =========

-How to run the application?
+How to build the application?

-1) Checkout the project
+1) Checkout the project using git clone git@github.com:dushkindigital/marketmap.git

-2) Change the database.properties to match your mysql credentials.
+2) Run the mvn clean install on the root project.
+This will run test cases on hsqldb so no configuration is required.

-3) Do mvn clean install on the root project.
+3) While building the application you might get errors if you don't have ebay jars.
+There are four ebay jars that you need to manually install in your local repository.

 4) Go inside web project and run mvn jetty:run to run the web application